 The Juris Doctor (J.D.)
 Program

-First-year Applicants: The application for each fall term is available online via the LSAC website from September 1-February 1.
-As we employ a rolling review process, you are strongly encouraged to submit a completed application as early as possible, ideally before early-December.
+First-Year Applicants: The application for each fall term is available online via the LSAC website from September 1 to February 15.
+As we employ a rolling review process, we strongly encourage you to submit a completed application as early as possible, ideally no later than Thanksgiving.

-Advanced Standing Applicants: The application period for advanced standing is April 1 – June 15 and is available online via the LSAC website.
+Advanced Standing Applicants: The application period for advanced standing (transfers and visitors) is April 15-June 1 and is available online via the LSAC website.

-A non-refundable $75 application fee is required at the time of application.
+A non-refundable $75 fee is required at the time of application.
 Your application will not be processed without it.
-The fee cannot be used for processing applications to other law schools within the University of California System.
+The fee cannot be used for processing applications to other law schools within the University of California system.
+Advanced standing applicants and binding early decision applicants do not pay an application fee.

 Application Fee Waivers